striker1523/Interactive-Map/README.md

 - Body-parser: Middleware for parsing request data in Express, allows handling client-submitted data such as JSON.

-- SQLite3: Stores data about objects and other relevant information for the operation of the application.
+- SQLite3: Stores data about objects, users and other relevant information for the operation of the application.

-- Bootstrap: Responsible for creating a consistent and responsive user interface.

-- OpenStreetMap: Creating a map, visualizing geographic data and interacting with it.

 - Leaflet: Creating a map, visualizing geographic data and interacting with it.

+- Mapbox: Creating layers on map, visualizing geographic data and interacting with it.

+- Leaflet routing machine: Visualizing routes on map and interacting with it.

+- Nodemon: For development purposes.

 ## License:
 This project is licensed from MIT.
 Please refer to the LICENSE file for details.